-For purely depositing species where the water side concentration is negligible, C_l and K_H can be neglected in Eq.
-4 and K_l can be reformulated into a deposition velocity (v_d) calculated according to Eq.
-6, where $\overline{C_g}$ is the mean gas phase mixing ratio during the flux averaging period.
+For purely depositing species where the water-side concentration is negligible, C_1 and H can be neglected in Eq.
+(4) and K_1 can be reformulated into a deposition velocity (v_d) calculated according to Eq.
+(6), where $\overline{C_g}$ is the mean gas-phase mixing ratio during the flux averaging period.
 A summary of concentration and flux results for the full deployment period are given in Table 2.

-3.3 General Data Corrections
+3.3 General data corrections

-- 415 Several standard eddy covariance data filters and quality control checks were applied before analysis.
-General filters included: - 1.)
-Wind sector: Only periods of mean onshore flow (true wind direction 200-360°) were used. - 2.)
-Friction velocity: A friction velocity (U) threshold of 0.1 m s-1 was applied to reject periods of low shear driven turbulence (Barr et al., 2013). - 3.)
-Stationarity: Each 27-minute flux period was divided into five even non-overlapping subperiods.
-Flux periods were rejected if any of the subperiods differed by more than 40% (Foken and Wichura, 1996).
+Several standard eddy covariance data filters and quality control checks were applied before analysis.
+General filters included

-The selected U threshold of 0.1 m s-1 is lower than the 0.2 m s-1 used frequently as a default but is consistent with other marine flux studies where surface roughness lengths are significantly smaller than over terrestrial surfaces (Porter et al., 2018).
-Methods of determining site specific U thresholds typically require long-term data series which were not available here (Papale et al., 2006).
-Papale et al., 2006, applied a minimum U threshold of 0.1 m s-1 for forest sites and 0.01 m s-1 for short vegetation sites where typical U values are lower.
-A default U of 0.2 m s-1, which is a common value selected for terrestrial environments would reject over 80% of flux periods from our data set.
-The selected U filter results in 57% of the wind direction filtered flux periods being rejected.
-Outliers in $v_d(O_3)$ and the flux limit of detection were determined and removed for points three scaled median absolute deviations from the median.
-This outlier filter removed an additional 11 data points.
-After all quality control filters were applied, 84% of flux periods were rejected leaving 157 quality-controlled flux periods.
+- 1. wind sector, only periods of mean onshore flow (true wind direction 200-360°) were used; - 2. friction velocity, a friction velocity (U) threshold was applied to reject periods of low-shear-driven turbulence (Barr et al., 2013) described further below; - 3. stationarity, each 27 min flux period was divided into five even nonoverlapping subperiods; flux periods were rejected if any of the subperiods differed by more than 40 % (Foken and Wichura, 1996).

-430 Eddy covariance flux values were calculated using 27-minute time windows.
-The O3 timeseries was detrended with a linear function prior to the flux calculation.
-The O3 and vertical wind data were despiked using a mean absolute deviation filter before the eddy covariance flux calculation following Mauder et al., (2013).
+The applied U filter was determined by comparing the observed U values to U calculated with the NOAA COARE bulk flux v3.6 algorithm (Fairall et al., 2011).
+COARE U was calculated using measured meteorology including wind speed, sea surface temperature, air temperature, and relative humidity.
+Flux periods were rejected if the observed U differed from the calculated U by more than 50 %.
+The stress relationship of wind speed to U is well understood over the ocean.
+Fixed U filters of ca. 0.2 m s^{-1} are used frequently as a default in terrestrial flux studies but would reject nearly all observation periods in this study.
+The observed friction velocities are consistent with other marine flux studies where surface roughness lengths are significantly smaller than over terrestrial surfaces (Porter et al., 2018).
+Methods of determining site specific U thresholds typically require longterm data series which were not available here (Papale et al., 2006).
+Papale et al. (2006) applied a minimum U threshold of 0.1 m s^{-1} for forest sites and 0.01 m s^{-1} for short vegetation sites where typical U values are lower.
+The selected U filter rejects an additional 44 % of the flux periods remaining after the wind direction filter.
+The stationarity criterion rejected a further 100 flux periods, potentially driven by periods of activity on the pier driving changes in the sampled O_3 .
+Outliers in $v_d(O_3)$ and the flux limit of detection were determined and removed for points that were 3 scaled median absolute deviations from the median.
+This outlier filter removed an additional 16 data points.
+After the wind direction filter and all quality control filters were applied, 73 % of flux periods were rejected leaving 246 quality-controlled flux periods.
+Eddy covariance flux values were calculated using 27 min time windows.
+The O3 time series was detrended with a linear function prior to the flux calculation.
+The O3 and vertical wind data were despiked using a mean absolute deviation filter before the eddy covariance flux calculation following Mauder et al. (2013).